Vignesh7733/Tableau-projects/README.md

 ## Key Insights
-1.Batting Position :
+* Batting Position :
 53.75% of centuries came at Position 3 (ideal role as a top-order batsman).
-2.Opponent Performance :
+* Opponent Performance :
 Dominance against Australia (4,483 runs), England (3,903), and West Indies (3,653).
-3.Venue Impact :
+* Venue Impact :
 Highest runs at Mirpur (1,258), Wankhede (931), and Adelaide (879).
-4.Win Correlation :
+* Win Correlation :
 71.25% of matches won when Kohli scores a century.
-5.Yearly Trends :
+* Yearly Trends :
 Peak performance in 2016–2017 (over 2,700 runs annually).